Mejri10/codewars-solutions/6-kyu/ease-the-stockbroker/python/README.md

   `"Buy: 100 Sell: 56041; Badly formed 1: ZNGA 1300 2.66 ;"`

-  Note:
+  Notes:
-  Due to Codewars whitespace differences will not always show up in test results.
+  - Due to Codewars whitespace differences will not always show up in test results.
+  - With Golang use a format with "%.0f" for "Buy" and "Sell".